mvolkmann/context-easy/hooks.md

 Initial values are only be applied during the first render.

 It's not necessary to understand how this works, but it is interesting.
-Conceptually, the state values are stored in a linked list.
+The state values are stored in a linked list.
 Each call to `useState` associates a state value with a different node in the linked list.
 In the example above, `petName` is stored in the first node